wp-plugins/themes-plus/readme.txt

 == Frequently Asked Questions ==

-= Which modules are included?
-How can I add them to a page? =
+= What modules are included?
+Where can I find the Developer Documentation? =
+* Have a look at the demos/docs here [http://them.es/plus](http://them.es/plus "them.es+")
 * __Custom Shortcodes:__ Google Maps, Contact form, Recent Posts, Count down to date, Funny Count up Stats, Content Carousels, Bootstrap Column Grid
-  * _Use the them.es+ button in the TinyMCE Editor to add a module on the page_
+  * _Simply use the them.es+ button in the TinyMCE Editor to add a module on the page_
 * __WordPress Standard Image Gallery hooks:__ Gallery Grids, Image Carousels, Panzoom (Ken Burns) Slider, Portfolio Filter
-  * _Gallery hooks can be activated by creating a new Gallery, adding images and selecting the desired "Type" in the settings_
+  * _Gallery hooks can be activated by creating a new Gallery, adding images and selecting the "Type" in the Gallery settings_
 * __Portfolio Filter:__
   * _Upload all images which should appear in the Portfolio and name/tag them accordingly.
 Create a new WordPress Gallery and select Type "Portfolio Filter"_